asingh275/Tic-Tac-Toe/README.md

 ### Heroku
 Added Github as Deployment method through which, every push to main will deploy a new version of this app.
 Deploys are done automatically by Heroku.

+## Testing

+### Postman

+Each [Tic Tac Toe API](#tic-tac-toe-api) is tested through postman tests.
+Each API is tested against the following : -
+- HTTP status code
+- Response payload' type
+- Returned values and keys, and
+- Data type of values